 a.
 The Windup.
 The pitcher shall stand facing the batter with their pivot foot in contact with the pitcher's plate and other foot free.
-In the windup position, a pitcher is permitted to have their "free" foot on the pitcher's plate, in front of the pitcher's plate or off the side of the pitcher's plate.
+In the windup position, a pitcher is permitted to have their "free" foot on the pitcher's plate, in front of the pitcher's plate, behind the pitcher's plate or off the side of the pitcher's plate.
 The pitcher may not take a second step toward home plate with either foot in the delivery of the pitch.